 - Display Top or Bottom - For ranked tables, choose whether to display the Top or the Bottom rows from your data and the Number of rows to display.

 - Break lines for blank values - When there are gaps in data, for example, if data is not refreshed during a time period, you can choose to break the chart lines to show the gaps in data.
 Alternatively, you can display a continuous line, where a line is drawn between known data points to fill in the gaps.
 By default, we break lines for blank values but you can deselect this option if you'd rather see a continuous line.

 - Show values as labels - Display values as labels in your chart.
 This option is not available for tables or summary charts.

 - Legend position - If your visualization includes a legend, choose to display it at the bottom, right, left, or top of your chart.
 You can also remove the legend by selecting None.

 - Comparison - Choose to either apply no comparison or to compare your data to other time periods (vs a previous period, vs the same period (last year), or vs a custom period).
 Comparisons are made between equivalent time period types.
 For example, if the date range selected is "today", then the previous period will be "yesterday".
 Note that the date range for the dashboard and for the individual PowerMetric you are working with must be set to a time period that enables a comparison.
-For example, if you set the date range for a dashboard to All Time, it will not be possible to compare to a different time period.
+For example, if you set the date range for a dashboard to All Time or Maximum date range, it will not be possible to compare to a different time period.

 For line and bar charts, the previous period's data displays in the background as a grey dotted line.